Content Marketing Writer

 - Seller Discretionary Earnings (SDE): This type of valuation is typically used in mergers and acquisitions.
-SDE measures cash flow by subtracting any operating expenses and costs of the product/service sold from revenue (also known as cost of revenue in SaaS).
+SDE measures cash flow by subtracting any operating expenses and costs of goods sold from revenue (also known as cost of revenue in SaaS).
 It’s best suited for smaller businesses, where the owner plays an active role in the business and remains a sole stakeholder.

 Customer Acquisition Cost and Customer Lifetime Value

 Companies of all sizes can use customer acquisition cost (CAC) and customer lifetime value (LTV) to give investors insight into the efficiency of their business.
 How easily can you attract customers?
-And how much value do they bring to your business over time?
+How much value do they bring to your business over time?
 And what story does your customer retention rate and churn rate tell?

 Having deep insight into CAC highlights exactly what it takes in marketing and sales costs to get the product in front of prospects and close the deals.
 And as your company matures and you gather more historical data, you can calculate CAC payback period based on cash collections to show investors how long it takes to make your acquisition costs back.

 Determining LTV requires a lot of information: when they purchase the product, what the terms of their contract are, and any upgrades, downgrades, and renewals.
 But it’s worth the effort because the metric reveals the staying power of your products and services.